 A narcissistic partner will have difficulty really loving, because they don’t truly love themselves.
 They are so focused on themselves, self-absorbed and self-interested, that they cannot really “see” their partner as a separate person.
 They tend to only see the partner in terms of how they fill their needs (or fail to fill their needs).
 Their mates and children are only valued in terms of their ability to meet these needs.
 Narcissistic partners often lack the ability to have empathy with their partners’ feelings.

 People may be drawn to a narcissistic partner, especially at the beginning, as they tend to have a “big” personality.
-They can be the life of the party, attention-seeking, fun, and aggrandizing to associate with, making you feel that you too must be great for them to be with you.
+They can be the life of the party, attention-seeking, fun, and aggrandizing to associate with.
+They make you feel that you too must be great for them to be with you.
 However, in time, they can be directive and controlling in relationships.
 They may feel jealous or easily hurt.
 When narcissistic injuries occur, they often lash out and can be very cutting.
 Their reactions are dramatic and attention-seeking.
 According to narcissistic personality expert, Dr. W. Keith Campbell, “The effects of narcissism are most substantial in relation to interpersonal functioning.
 In general, trait narcissism is associated with behaving in such a way that one is perceived as more likable in initial encounters with strangers— but this likability diminishes with time and increased exposure to the narcissistic individual.”
 This is why many people, who have had long-term relationships with a narcissist, describe a very passionate and exciting honeymoon period in the beginning and then a sharp decline as the likeability decreases and the self-centered behaviors increase.
 Narcissists are prone to falling madly in love with someone instantly and are often very quick to commit.
 However, this initial love and commitment is not easily sustained.

-When you are in a relationship with a narcissist, you may feel very lonely, as if you are just an accessory, and as though your needs and wants are unimportant.
-Narcissistic partners act as if they are always right, that they know better and that their partner is wrong or incompetent, leaving the other person in the relationship either angry and trying to defend themselves or identifying with this negative self-image and feeling badly about themselves.
+When you are in a narcissistic relationship, you may feel very lonely.
+You might feel like you are just an accessory and your needs and wants are unimportant.
+Narcissistic partners act as if they are always right, that they know better and that their partner is wrong or incompetent.
+This often leaves the other person in the relationship either angry and trying to defend themselves or identifying with this negative self-image and feeling badly about themselves.

 What are some things a person can do to deal with a narcissistic partner?

-Understanding your role in the relationship is important.
+Understanding your role in the narcissistic relationship is important.
 You can then start to challenge yourself to change your half of the dynamic.
 This will, in turn, challenge your partner to change their style of relating.
 You can recognize the fragility of your partner’s self-esteem and have compassion for the fact that his or her inflated sense of self, superiority and grandiosity is a cover up for the flip side of self-hate and feelings of inferiority.
 You can also develop your own self-confidence and self-worth by learning to practice self-compassion.
 In all encounters, act equal, and treat your partner as an equal.

 How can people face and overcome their own narcissism?